OPEnSLab-OSU/HyperRail/CAD/LINKS.md

-This folder contains all the links to all the 3D printed pieces used on the HyperRail:
+This folder contains all the links to all the 3D printed pieces and  used on the HyperRail:

 [Hyspectral Camera Housing](http://a360.co/2D8uV4A)
 [Line Gear](http://a360.co/2Hfb8TT)